Label The Following Regions Of The External Anatomy

 Anatomical Terminology: Directional Terms

-In addition to labeling specific regions, it's important to understand directional terms that describe the relative position of anatomical structures.
+In addition to labeling specific regions, don't forget to understand directional terms that describe the relative position of anatomical structures.

 • Superior: Towards the head or upper part of a structure.